Beltrami flow

 In fluid dynamics, Beltrami flows are flows in which the vorticity vector $\boldsymbol{\omega}$ and the velocity vector $\mathbf{v}$ are parallel to each other.
-In other words, Beltrami flow is a flow where Lamb vector is zero.
+In other words, Beltrami flow is a flow in which the Lamb vector is zero.
 It is named after the Italian mathematician Eugenio Beltrami due to his derivation of the Beltrami vector field, while initial developments in fluid dynamics were done by the Russian scientist Ippolit S. Gromeka in 1881.